NWChemEx/Chemist/docs/source/developer/design/vector_spaces.rst

 ###################

 This page documents the design of the vector space component of Chemist.
-In practice this component really focuses in on the basis set defining the vector space; however, in quantum chemistry the term "basis set" is usually associated specifically with quantities like `6-31G*` and we wish to avoid confusion.
+In practice this component really focuses in on the basis spanning a general vector space; however, in quantum chemistry the term "basis set" is usually associated specifically with mathematical function collections like `6-31G*` and we wish to emphasize that "basis" in this section carries more general meaning.

 ************************
 What are vector spaces?